vbmobile/mobile-id-documentation/docs/index.md

 - An offline license.
 (Contact your liaison in Vision-Box/Amadeus)
 - Put the Regula Database, license and master list in your app's assets (Optional for document reader feature)
-- Import the bundled version of face detection ml-kit library (Optional for face capture feature)
+- Import the bundled version of face detection ml-kit library (Optional for face capture feature Android only)

 You can follow this platform specific guide to prepare your application to offline mode support: